 The very mention of snakes or snakebites has the power to evoke irrational fear in one’s mind.
-We don’t blame them – snake bites invoke fear, and the slithery, venomous creatures have a reputation that precedes them.
-However, what we fail to understand is that a snake also fears human beings just like how dogs and other stray animals may attack out of fear.
+We don’t blame them- snake bites invoke fear and the slithery, venomous creatures have a reputation that precedes them.
+However, what we fail to understand is that a snake also fears humans, just like how dogs and other stray animals may attack out of fear.

 A snake bite depends on:

-- A victim’s age, health conditions, size and of course, the state of mind
+- A victim’s age, health conditions, size and of course, state of mind

 - The location of the snake bite